ramvsiva/plantuml_generator/README.md

 The client contains a React App, including Redux and middleware configurations, to send requests to the server and display the image.
 If there is no UML diagram in the response, text is displayed instead.
 #### Setup
 1) Ensure Node.js installed.
+2) add environment variables for the REACT_APP_SERVER_BASE_URL
-2) Install necessary JavaScript packages by using the command "npm i" after navigating in to the folder
+3) Install necessary JavaScript packages by using the command "npm i" after navigating in to the folder